cracker78/exsercice-repo/README.md

 # exsercice-repo
+This project will contain...
-Repo made for exercice
+Repository made for exercices.
-We resolved the conflict!
+Hello, again!!!